thenisvan/ZOOP-shop/Readme.md

 - You can now add products!

-- Register customers and test it!
+- Register buyers and test it!

 ---